kreuzwerker/terraform-provider-docker/docs/resources/image.md

 - `memory_swap` (Number) Total memory (memory + swap), -1 to enable unlimited swap
 - `network_mode` (String) Set the networking mode for the RUN instructions during build
 - `no_cache` (Boolean) Do not use the cache when building the image
-- `platform` (String) Set platform if server is multi-platform capable
+- `platform` (String) Set the target platform for the build.
+Defaults to `GOOS/GOARCH`.
+For more information see the [docker documentation](https://github.com/docker/buildx/blob/master/docs/reference/buildx.md#-set-the-target-platforms-for-the-build---platform)
 - `pull_parent` (Boolean) Attempt to pull the image even if an older image exists locally
 - `remote_context` (String) A Git repository URI or HTTP/HTTPS context URI.
 Will be ignored if `builder` is set.
 - `remove` (Boolean) Remove intermediate containers after a successful build.
 Defaults to `true`.